wdlindmeier/Most-Pixels-Ever-Cinder/README.md

 void MyCinderApp::setup()
 {
     // By default, the client is be configured using assets/settings.xml.
-    // The settings filename is changed by overriding MPEApp::mpeSettingsFilename().
+    // The settings filename is changed by overriding MPEApp::mpeSettingsFile().
     // Each client needs a unique settings file.
     // Pass a pointer to an MPEApp (e.g. MyCinderApp) into the client constructor.